cts2/valueSetDefinitionResolution-service/README.md

 What It Includes

-* An ServiceProvider implementation
+* A ServiceProvider implementation
-* An ValueSetDefinitionResolution Service implementation
+* A ValueSetDefinitionResolution Service implementation

+It also includes:
+* Transient, basic implementations of the ValueSetDefinition Maintenance/Query/Read Services
+* Transient basic implementations of the ValueSet Maintenance/Query/Read Services.

+These might be useful with a stand-alone deployment... but are not used when this library is added into the exist-service implementation, for example.

 For debugging purposes, you may find it useful to edit this file: cts2-framework/webapp/src/main/resources/log4j.xml